We’ve all seen them, and many of us enjoy them on the daily, but the question we are asked most often is: how do you even use a fountain pen?

 It may also have a piston converter installed already, which means that you can use ink from a bottle.
 The other, less common option that we have seen is called a squeeze converter.
 See the images below to determine which option you see when unscrewing your pen.

-Once you have determined which method your pen uses, just follow the bold titles in this article to find how to fill your pen!
+Once you have determined which method your pen uses, just click the below links and jump straight to find how to fill your pen:

 Built-in Filling Mechanism